1980s in fashion: Men's hairstyles

 By 1983, short hair had made a comeback for men, in reaction to the shag and mod haircuts of the mid- to late '70s.
 The sideburns of the 1960s and 1970s saw a massive decline in fashion, and many guys wore regular haircuts and quiffs.
 Beards went out of style due to their association with hippies, but moustaches remained common among blue collar men.

 From the mid-1980s until the early 1990s, mullets were popular in suburban and rural areas among working-class men.
 This contrasted with a conservative look preferred by business professionals, with neatly groomed short hair for men and sIeek, straight hair for women.
 Some men also wore bangs in styles such as regular frontal or side swept bangs but they were not as big as women or girls bangs.
 Hairsprays such as Aqua Net were also used in excess by fans of glam metal bands such as Poison.

 During the late 80s, trends in men's facial hair included designer stubble.
 Teenagers and young men with medium length hair often parted it down the middle or sides.

-Legacy

-As of the 21st century, there is nostalgia for 1980s fashions, some of which have been revived.